Washing machine: Early machines

-The first United States Patent, titled "Clothes Washing," was granted to Nathaniel Briggs of New Hampshire in 1797.
+The first United States Patent, titled "Clothes Washing", was granted to Nathaniel Briggs of New Hampshire in 1797.
 Because of the Patent Office fire in 1836, no description of the device survives.
 The invention of the washing machine is also attributed to Watervliet Shaker Village, as a patent was issued to an Amos Larcom of Watervliet, New York, in 1829, but it is not certain that Larcom was a Shaker.
-A device that combined a washing machine with a wringer mechanism did not appear until 1843 when Canadian John E. Turnbull of Saint John, New Brunswick patented a "Clothes Washer With Wringer Rolls."
+A device that combined a washing machine with a wringer mechanism appeared in 1843 when Canadian John E. Turnbull of Saint John, New Brunswick patented a "Clothes Washer With Wringer Rolls".
 During the 1850s, Nicholas Bennett of the Mount Lebanon Shaker Society at New Lebanon, New York, invented a "wash mill", but in 1858 he assigned the patent to David Parker of the Canterbury Shaker Village, where it was registered as the "Improved Washing Machine".

 Margaret Colvin improved the Triumph Rotary Washer, which was exhibited in the Women's Pavilion at the Centennial International Exhibition of 1876 in Philadelphia.
-At the same Exhibition, the Shakers won a gold medal for their machine.
+At the same exhibition, the Shakers won a gold medal for their machine.

 Electric washing machines were advertised and discussed in newspapers as early as 1904.
 Alva J. Fisher has been incorrectly credited with the invention of the electric washer.
 The US Patent Office shows at least one patent issued before Fisher's US patent number 966677 (e.g. Woodrow's US patent number 921195).
-The "inventor" of the electric washing machine remains unknown.
+The first inventor of the electric washing machine remains unknown.

 US electric washing machine sales reached 913,000 units in 1928.
 However, high unemployment rates in the Depression years reduced sales; by 1932 the number of units shipped was down to about 600,000.

-It is presumed that the first laundromat in the United States opened in Fort Worth, Texas, in 1934.
-It was run by Andrew Klein.
+England established public washrooms for laundry along with bathhouses throughout the nineteenth century.
+The term "laundromat" can be found in newspapers as early as 1884, and they were widespread by the time of the Depression.
 Patrons used coin-in-the-slot facilities to rent washing machines.
-The term "laundromat" can be found in newspapers as early as 1884 and they were widespread during the Depression.
-England established public washrooms for laundry along with bathhouses throughout the 19th century.

 Washer design improved during the 1930s.
 The mechanism was now enclosed within a cabinet, and more attention was paid to electrical and mechanical safety.
 Spin dryers were introduced to replace the dangerous power mangle/wringers of the day.

-By 1940, 60% of the 25,000,000 wired homes in the United States had an electric washing machine.
+By 1940, 60% of the 25,000,000 electrically wired homes in the United States had an electric washing machine.
 Many of these machines featured a power wringer, although built-in spin dryers were not uncommon.